ogrisel/text-mining-class/README.md

 Open this project folder ("text-mining-class") in the editor.

-Make sur to select the `tmclass` conda environment in the bottom left of the main window.
+Make sure to select the `tmclass` conda environment in the bottom left of the main window.
 You can switch with `Shitf-Ctrl-P` > `Python: Select Interpreter`.